-Born in Sao Paulo, Brazil, Rosana's love of art developed at an early age.
+Rosana's love of art developed at an early age.
 With no formal training, she was mentored by the owner of the art and craft store where she worked as a teenager after becoming fascinated by all the colors, kinds of paints and brushes.
 Her art remained a hobby done occasionally for her own enjoyment and that of friends who would ask for a mural for a child's bedroom or a decorated birthday cake.
-She had tried watercolor for a few years and in 2014 bought a small set of colored pencils and some paper so she could “paint” while on business trips.
+She has used several mediums throughout the years from Oil, acrylic, watercolor, colored pencils, and pastels.
+Her favorites varies from time to time and from subject to subject.

 She visited Africa for the first time in 2005 and fell in love with the beauty, smells and sounds of the bush.
 She often says she was bitten by the African bug and needs a booster shot.